demirantay/notebook/syllabus-compsci.md

    - [ ] Guide: Follow [osdev.wiki](https://wiki.osdev.org/Main_Page)
    - [ ] Tutorial: [little OS tutorial](https://littleosbook.github.io/)
    - [ ] Project : Code a small Operating System
-   - [ ] Optional: Focus on more textbooks and projects if you want to.
+     - [ ] Optional: Do more books and projects if you want to focus on this subject.

 ### Computer Networking